WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 ---

 PGP (Pretty Good Privacy) is a system for asymmetric encryption.
-It was originally designed as a system for encrypting email contents. but is also used for a variety of other file encryption purposes.
+It was originally designed as a system for encrypting email contents, but it is also used for a variety of other file encryption purposes.

 In addition to defining a system for asymmetric message encryption, PGP